-Yes, the roommate selection module will be open between April-June, when both of you return to your online residence application and accept each other before Housing can confirm your room assignment together.
+Yes, the roommate selection module will be open between April and throughout the summer, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.

-You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by June 1st deadline, and you select the single room preference.
+You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by May 1, and you select the single room preference.

-All residences offer a mixed-gender environment, but there are some floors/sections designated as female only or male only.
+Most residences are mixed gender, but we also offer some floors/sections designated as female-or male-only floors.
 You can indicate a preference for a same gender floor/section on the application.

-No, smoking (including e-cigarette) is strictly forbidden anywhere in all residence buildings.
+No, smoking (including e-cigarette) is strictly forbidden every where in all residence buildings.

-In addition to your room and meal costs, all students are required to pay a non-refundable fee of $80 for residence life activities.
-You will incur additional costs if subscribe to phone service, long distance calling and cable TV.
-Students should also make insurance arrangements before moving into residence because the University is not responsible for loss or damage of personal property for any reason.
+In addition to your room and meal costs, all students are required to pay an $80 Residence Life fee.
+You may incur additional costs if you wish to subscribe to phone and cable TV.
+Students are strongly recommended to get content insurance as the University is not responsible for loss or damage of personal property for any reason.

-Your residence occupancy is effective for the 2017-2018 Fall and Winter academic terms but excludes the winter holiday closure period when the residences are closed.
-Students are required to make alternative living arrangements during the closure period but students who live out-of-province may appeal to stay in residence if they have no alternative accommodation and will be charged a $150 (under review) flat fee if they are approved.
+Your residence occupancy is effective for the 2018-2019 Fall and Winter academic terms but excludes the winter holiday closure period when the residences are closed.
+Students are required to make alternative living arrangements during the closure period but students who live out-of-province may appeal to stay in residence if they have no alternative accommodation and will be charged a $250 flat fee if they are approved.

-Yes, applications are available from our website starting March 1st.
+Yes, applications are available at the Housing website starting March 1, 2018.

 Absolutely!
-You’ll have plenty of support and help.
-Each residence building has senior student live-in staff called Residence Dons, who are there to be a resource to you and lend a helping hand during your transition to university life.
-Dons work under the guidance of a live-in Residence Life Coordinator who is responsible for all aspects of undergraduate residence life.
+Each residence has senior live-in Residence Dons, who will be a resource to you and lend a helping hand during your transition to university life.
+Residence Dons report to a live-in professional Residence Life Coordinator, who is fully trained and will be a great resource to students.

 The Village is a residential neighbourhood just beyond the south boundary of York University’s property.
 Residential dwellings in the Village are privately owned and York has no ownership or legal jurisdiction within this community.
 Many homes in the Village have been converted to “rooming houses” that do not comply with Provincial building and fire regulations and rooms are rented to anyone, not just students.
 Many owners do not live within the rooming houses that they own and may not be immediately available to tenants when issues arise.
 Please read About "The Village"